 The tension—healthy or unhealthy—that has always existed between the artist and the critic is no secret.
 Having one’s creation judged by someone whose role seems to be to dictate the value of said work is a naturally touchy endeavor.
 Egos flare, defiant stances are taken, fingers point, and artists either breathe sighs of relief or look ahead to the task of rebuilding.
 Given the personal stakes at play here, it is no surprise that artists tend to view critics with trepidation and suspicion, if not outright disdain.

-This is one of several things that make the Chicago theater scene a bit remarkable, since many argue that the wealth and depth and scope of work happening everyday is due in part to critics.
+This is one of several things that make the Chicago theatre scene a bit remarkable, since many argue that the wealth and depth and scope of work happening everyday is due in part to critics.
 One name in particular comes up again and again: Richard Christiansen, who started at the Chicago Tribune in 1978 and was subsequently the paper’s chief drama critic until 2002.

 But this article is not merely a history lesson, a look back at one of the true greats in dramatic criticism.
 This is a look at the impact a critic can and does have on an entire community, how critics can nurture that community, and how the shrinking of the critical landscape in Chicago and elsewhere is a much more distressing prospect to our chosen careers than I think artists realize.

-To attempt to recall Christiansen’s immersion into the Chicago theater scene would require an entire book in itself.
+To attempt to recall Christiansen’s immersion into the Chicago theatre scene would require an entire book in itself.
 Thankfully, Christiansen has already written such a book—A Theater Of Our Own: A History and Memoir of 1,001 Nights in Chicago is a must read for any artist or art lover of any town to gain a larger sense of the evolution of a theatrical community, the value of taking risks, of failing and picking back up, and of unquenchable determination to make one’s voice heard.

 In the Foreword of the book, stalwart Chicago actor Brian Dennehy sums up what has become Christiansen’s legacy: